wombleton/gitlaw-nz/acts/T/Trade in Endangered Species Act 1989.md

     *   (b) recklessly makes a statement that is false in a material particular.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $5,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $5,000\.

     Section 47: substituted, on 12 August 1991, by section 9 of the Trade in Endangered Species Amendment Act 1991 (1991 No 100).

+    Section 47(2): amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 48 Obstructing or hindering officer